 On October 11, 2021, the ECCC committed to developing a plan to reduce oil and gas sector methane emissions by at least 75 percent below 2012 levels by 2030.
 In 2022, Canada released its proposed framework on how it intends to reach this goal.
 The framework proposes to expand the scope of existing methane regulations to apply to a wider set of sources, eliminate exclusions, and drive as many individual sources as possible toward zero emissions.
 On December 16, 2023, ECCC published draft regulations to implement the proposed framework.
+On October 15, 2024, ECCC released updated draft regulations that include stricter monitoring and reporting requirements for methane emissions.
 If implemented as drafted, these regulations would aim to reduce the sector's methane emissions in line with the 2030 target described above.
 While AltaGas would not be directly impacted by these regulations, provincial regulations must obtain equivalency in order to supersede the federal regulations.
-As such, the federal regulation will guide how the methane requirements within the provinces of B.C.

-and Alberta may change.
+As such, the federal regulation will guide how the methane requirements within the provinces of B.C. and Alberta may change.
 AltaGas will continue to monitor and assess the impacts of the amendments on its businesses and operations as more information becomes available.